• Home

 Colossians 3:13 NLT-Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.

-My prayer is that the words in this post will truly help you.
+My prayer is that the words in this post have helped you.
 May the Holy Spirit hug you through this post.
 As someone who is currently walking through this, I am so glad that God has given me the words to speak to not only my situation, but millions of other’s situations.
 Rejection from family will not take you out and it will not consume you in Jesus name.

 This post was all about rejection from family.